-If, for example, you were to receive a very large gift or tax refund three years into your mortgage, investing a few thousand dollars into your mortgage principal can significantly reduce the repayment period of your loan and save a huge amount on mortgage interest paid over the duration of the loan.
-For most loans, even a modest amount, paid early enough in the mortgage, could offer huge savings in interest and length of the loan.
+It may not be possible for you to pay extra every month or even every year.
+Remember that almost all mortgage contracts will permit you to pay extra on your principal at any time.
+Any time you get some unexpected money, you can use this rule to pay a one-time additional payment on principal.
+If, for example, you receive a large gift or tax refund five years into your mortgage, paying several thousand dollars into your mortgage principal will significantly shorten the repayment duration of your loan and save a huge amount on mortgage interest over the life of the loan.
+For most loans, even a modest amount, paid early enough in the loan period, could offer huge savings in interest and in the length of the loan.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.